VMwareAria/VMwareAria.github.io/README.md

 ## Aria Operations Experience Day

 This hands-on workshop is designed to provide a comprehensive understanding of Aria Operations and its potential benefits when integrated into businesses for enhanced operational efficiency.
 Through a balanced combination of lectures and interactive lab sessions, we will gain practical experience and insights on dashboard creation, troubleshooting, and environmental sustainability in operations.
-DOC: How to [Access the workshop](./LabFiles/0.
-LabAccess/README.md)
+Have a look at “How to [Access the workshop](./LabFiles/0.
+LabAccess/README.md)”, or you can perform the modules below in your own environment.

 ## 09:00 - Introduction to Aria Operations